 With automatic logging and a tamper-free environment, ELDs ensure that drivers aren’t driving more than they are supposed to.
 Moreover, fleet managers can keep an eye on drivers’ performances and can intervene right away if they sense any problem.

 Get Better at Fleet Management

 ELDs can help you solve various fleet management challenges.
-If you want to get better at fleet management, request a free ELD demo now.
+If you want to get better at fleet management, request a free demo today.

 The KeepTruckin ELD is affordable, easy-to-use, and packed with many fleet management features.